 Other course offers

-These courses listed below have varying modes of registration.
+Please note that courses listed below have varying modes of registration:

-Courses marked with a hashtag # are organized by the Doctoral School of the Faculty of Biology and Medicine of UNIL and the Life Science PhD students have preferential access.
+# Courses (i.e marked with a hashtag) are organized by the Doctoral School of the Faculty of Biology and Medicine of UNIL and the Life Science PhD students have preferential access.
 The registration periods for these courses are indicated here.
-Contact the LNDS coordinator to get registered for a particular series, will do my best to do so, but watch out for alternative offers, e.g under the CUSO section.
+Contact the LNDS coordinator to register for a particular series, will do my best to do so, but watch out for alternative offers, e.g under the CUSO section.

-For unmarked courses, send an e-mail to email@example.com (with the name of the course as subject and your supervisor in copy) at least two weeks before the beginning of the course as usual.
+Courses with non of the previous signs: Send an e-mail to email@example.com (with the name of the course as subject and your supervisor in copy) at least two weeks before course start.